orieasterly/portfolio/README.md

   <summary><strong>Key Responsibilities and Techniques Used:</strong></summary>

   - **Data Collection:**
-    - Gathered raw data from various sources within the manufacturing company, including production logs, employee records, and financial reports.
+    - Gathered raw data from various sources, including production logs, employee records, and financial reports.

   - **Data Processing and Cleaning:**
-    - Utilized Microsoft Power Query to clean and transform raw data into a usable format.
+    - Utilized Microsoft Power Query to clean and transform raw data.
     - Addressed missing or inconsistent data to ensure accuracy and reliability.

   - **Metric Definition and Calculation:**